kaleido-public/django-client-framework/doc-src/source/backend-refs/serializers/DelegateSerializer.rst

         The model instance to be serialized.
 This is the ``instance`` parameter passed to the constructor.

-    Override this method to return a `Serializer`_ class that's only used for model deserialization.
+    Override this method to return a `DCFSerializer`_ class that's only used for model deserialization.
 This is the case when the `DelegateSerializer`_ is initialized with only the ``instance`` parameter.